hyperledger-archives/grid-docs/docs/0.1/pike_transaction_family.md

 ## Overview

-Pike for Hyperledger Grid is a smart contract designed to run with the [Sawtooth Sabre](https://github.com/hyperledger/sawtooth-sabre/) smart contract engine.
+Pike is a smart contract designed to run with the [Sawtooth Sabre](https://github.com/hyperledger/sawtooth-sabre/) smart contract engine.